Document: querySelectorAll() method

 const matches = container.querySelectorAll("div.highlighted > p");

-This example uses an attribute selector to return a list of the <iframe>
+This example uses an attribute selector to return a list of the <iframe> elements in the

-document that contain an attribute named data-src
+document that contain an attribute named data-src:

 js